yemaney/yemaney.github.io/Linux-Command-Line/ShellScripting.md

 - sort an array : `($(for i in "${a[@]}"; do echo $i; done | sort))`
 - Associative arrays (string indexes): `array["string"]=value`

+### Troubleshooting

+- Syntactic Errors
+  - Missing Quotes
+  - Missing or Unexpected Tokens
+  - Unanticipated Expansions
+- Logical Errors
+  - Incorrect conditional expressions
+  - “Off by one” errors
+  - Unanticipated situations.

+### Defensive Programming
+- Important to verify assumptions when programming, like whether a directory exists before using `cd`

+### Verifying Input
+- A general rule of good programming is that if a program accepts input,  it must be able to deal with anything it receives.

+### Testing
+- To perform useful testing, it’s important to develop and apply good test cases.
+- This is done by carefully choosing input data or operating conditions that reflect edge and corner cases.

+### Debugging
+- find problem area by commenting out sections
+- use informative echo messages to trace the flow of program
+- examine values during execution using echo